- Paying by Credit Card

 You will be given three chances to enter the correct password.
 If you fail to enter the correct password on your third attempt, you will be locked out for 30 minutes.

 Your payment details have the security offered by Paystation Limited.
 Credit Card details will be sent directly to the acquiring institution for processing.
 No card data is available to or used by FishServe.
-You will be issued with a receipt number at the end of your transaction.

 Any fees required for applications or services are not refundable.